 The player's deck consists of 36 cards, 24 of which unlock throughout a match as his character levels up.
 The remaining 12 cards are part of his side-deck, which can be drawn from during the game if the player needs to adapt his strategy or tailor his stats to defend against a particular player's abilities.

-Join us every Monday for Not So Massively, our roundup of the top news from popular online games that aren't quite MMOs.
+since the game was revamped.
+Ustat is a melee immortal whose abilities all centre around his wolf companion.
+He can perform an escape jump backward while his wolf leaps forward, make his entire team invisible for a few seconds, send his wolf to attack enemy players.Join us every Monday for Not So Massively, our roundup of the top news from popular online games that aren't quite MMOs.
 If you think there's a game we should be covering in Not So Massively or you've found some interesting news you think deserves attention in the next roundup, please mail the details to email@example.com.